adioshun/terryum.io/2016-05-16-UbuntuSetup.md

 ### Nvidia Driver

-- *[Warning]* This is the most dangeous part in Ubuntu setting.
+- *[Warning]* This is the most dangerous part in Ubuntu setting.
 Installing a wrong driver can make fatal errors for your system, e.g., infinite login loop.
 Thus, make sure to backup all your important files before installation.
 - *[Warning]* Don't install Nvidia graphic driver by using, e.g., ```sudo apt-get install nvidia-361```

 - I followed this [article][L_NvidiaInstall] for Nvidia driver installation.